Board of Supervisors

 Crossings at El Dorado Missouri Flat and Crossings Road" between the

-included in CIP Project 36105066 "Missouri Flat Widening from Plaza
+in CIP Project 36105066 "Missouri Flat Widening from Plaza Drive to

-Drive to Headington Road."
-This amendment updates the payment
+Headington Road."
+This amendment updates the payment schedule and

-schedule and assigns a portion of the reimbursement to the contractor
+assigns a portion of the reimbursement to the contractor on the project,

 (District 3)